-Applications for the Warwick Taught Masters Scholarship Scheme are now closed.
-Results of the competition will be announced by Friday 27th April 2018.
+Applications for the second round of the Warwick Taught Masters Scholarship Scheme are now open.
+Applications will close on Friday 29th June, 16:00 GMT.

 Awards are set at £5,000 per student and available to eligible Home/EU students from under-represented groups who wish to start a postgraduate taught masters course in 2018/19.

 The Warwick Taught Masters scholarships are valued at £5,000.
 The scholarship will be paid as a contribution towards your tuition fees.

 Postgraduate fees for 2018/19 can be found here.

 Note: If you are in receipt of a full fee waiver, including in receipt of an NHS Bursary or Social Work Bursary, you will not be eligible for the award.

 In order to be eligible to apply you need to be able to answer yes to all three questions in Part 1 and at least one question from Part 2.

 Applications will not be considered for those who do not meet this eligibility criteria.

 Part 1 - General eligibility criteria

 - Are you applying for a full-time Masters course, or a part-time Masters course that will be studied over a maximum of 2 years, starting in October 2018?